-Ask Brianna: How do I afford college as an older student?
+Ask Brianna: How Do I Afford College as an Older Student?

 Continue Reading Below

 A: Making a big change like this requires weighing the benefits against the cost.
 While only you can decide whether college is the right move, in most cases, a postsecondary degree is a straight path to more money and more job security.
-Median after-tax earnings of bachelor's degree holders were 61 percent higher than high school graduates' in 2015, according to a report by the College Board; median earnings of associate's degree recipients were 23 percent higher.
+Median after-tax earnings of bachelor’s degree holders were 61% higher than high school graduates’ in 2015, according to a report by the College Board; median earnings of associate’s degree recipients were 23% higher.

 But expecting that you’ll make more money someday won’t totally ameliorate the sticker shock now.
 Make college attainable, without amassing a mountain of debt, by maximizing financial aid and re-evaluating your budget.
 Here’s how.